A 30-day plan you wrote yourself.

 If yours is not here, write to hello@enderon.co.nz.
 Replies usually land the same day.

-No. The workshop is built for owners and operators, not developers.
+No. This is built for owners and operators, not developers.
 If you can use a spreadsheet and a browser, you have everything you need.
-Anything technical is shown step-by-step on screen.
+Anything that looks technical is shown step by step on screen, and we pause if anything is unclear.

 Just Zoom and a browser.
 A free Claude account is useful and takes two minutes to set up.
 Claude Code is shown as a demo so you do not need it installed to follow along, although a quick install guide is included in the follow-up email.